alphagov/govuk-rfcs/rfc-113-expanding-draft-access-for-unauthenticated-users.md

 #### Providing a fact checker access to all resources on the draft stack that are not access limited

-An approach that was considered was to allow the fact checker to have access to all pages on the draft stack that are not access limited.
+An approach that was considered was to allow a fact checker to have access to all pages on the draft stack that are not access limited.
 This would grant them similar access to an authenticated user.
 This offered the advantage that it allows simplifying the logic involved in checking tokens and is consistent